Cycling74/rnbo.example.juce/CUSTOM_UI.md

 This document covers two use cases.
 First, we'll look at the entry points for a custom interface, and see how to swap out the default RNBO interface for one that you write yourself.
 Next, we'll go through an example of building an interface with the Projucer, and binding UI elements to RNBO code.

+Please note, if you haven't yet followed the setup steps in `README.md`, you should do so before you follow this tutorial.

 ## Switching to a Custom UI

 The files `src/CustomAudioProcessor` and `src/CustomAudioEditor` are starting points for a custom UI. `CustomAudioProcessor` returns `CustomAudioEditor` instead of the default `RNBO::JuceAudioProcessorEditor`, so the first step to making your own UI is to modify the code to use `CustomAudioProcessor` instead of the default `RNBO::JuceAudioProcessor`.